 Teanau has over 20 years experience as an activist, an advocate, and organiser at local, national, and international levels.

 He attributes his interest in political change to his mum (Ngāpuhi) and his grandfather (Atiu).
 After going to the Anti-Springbok tour protests with his mum in 1981, the idea of making things better stuck with him.
-After high school, he went to Auckland University and found himself learning about politics in Dr Ranginui Walkers class.
-The next year he enrolled in an environmental science paper taught by Jeanette Fitzsimmons.
-He credits this for opening his eyes on issues around biodiversity and climate change, which has driven much of his work since.
+After high school, he went to Auckland University and found himself learning about politics in Dr Ranginui Walker's class.
+The next year he enrolled in an environmental science paper taught by Jeanette Fitzsimons.
+He credits this for opening his eyes on issues around biodiversity and climate change along with being active in student politics.

 In Pasifika communities, Teanau is known for his work in the education sector and climate change advocacy, while in Māori communities he is known for his indigenous rights activism.
-He has a particular interest in working at the crossroads of indigenous rights and environmental issues, and has worked the United Nations, working to ensure the voices of remote indigenous communities on the frontlines of climate change and biodiversity loss were heard.
+He has a particular interest in working at the intersection of indigenous rights and environmental issues, and has worked at the United Nations, amplifying the voices of remote indigenous communities on the frontlines of climate change and biodiversity loss..